shi-hao/computer_network_prog/7-network_tools/5-dig_host_nslookup.md

 ## host
-get the ip form domain
+get the ip from domain
 <pre>
 host [domain]
 </pre>